viewflow/jsonstore/README.rst

 Expose JSONField data as a virtual django model fields.

 Use ModelForm and ModelAdmin as usual.
+Perform simple queries.
 Migrate to real table columns when needed without code change.

+*Work in progress* part of https://json-schema.org definitions are only supported.

 Quick start
 ===========